hyphacoop/one.compost.digital/content/pieces/seeding-the-wild/index.md

 The infrastructure favours the client-server model.
 It may be called the "client-server" model, but most of us clients aren't really looking to connect to a "server."
 What we want is to connect to a website.
 More accurately, we want to connect to friends or content.
 This desire for connection however is currently owned by platform giants rolling out huge server farms that harvest the world for data, while we are held captive, force-fed through feeds.

-{{< figure src="seed-explosion.jpg" alt="An antenna explodes from the top of a tower like a dandelion ejecting all its seeds.
+{{< figure src="seed-explosion.jpg" class="has-shadow" alt="An antenna explodes from the top of a tower like a dandelion ejecting all its seeds.
 Buildings and cars fly throuh the air, seemingly damaged by this explosion.
 A cloud-like mess of what is perhaps debris scatters the ground, with fish bones and empty bottles" caption="Image via magma collective">}}

 ## Rewilding the Network Commons